mscdw/Duke-Backend/README.md

 - Robust error handling and logging
 - Automated unit tests for all endpoints
 - OpenAPI docs at `/docs`
+- Appearance and face mask event search with advanced filtering and pagination

 ## Requirements
 - Python 3.10+